Korean Food Guide

 Kimchi is famed for its health benefits.
 As a natural probiotic, it is known for aiding digestion and is said to reduce the risk of stroke, cancer, diabetes, and heart disease.
 It is estimated that the average Korean will consume 18-70kg of kimchi every year!

 Purple Rice 흑미밥

 Ever wonder what gives our rice that lovely purple colour?
-Well, this is actually a blend of black wild rice, white short-grain rice, yellow millets and brown wild rice.
-Simply, tasty and nutritious, this works particularly well with any meat or stew dishes.
+Well, this is actually a blend of black wild rice, white short-grain rice, yellow millet and brown wild rice.
+The black rice essentially dyes the water and turns the rest of the rice purple!
+Simple, tasty and nutritious, this works particularly well with any meat or stew dishes.

 Tteok/Rice Cakes 떡